 During Stress Awareness Month there are lots of free resources to help you understand, deal with and overcome stress.
 We list our favourite five below:

-#1 What Is Stress – An OxfordCBT article to help you understand what stress is, the most common symptoms (physical, emotional and behavioural) and ideas to help deal with stress.
+1 What Is Stress – An OxfordCBT article to help you understand what stress is, the most common symptoms (physical, emotional and behavioural) and ideas to help deal with stress.

-#2 Stress Relief Adult Colouring Book – Free colouring book offered by the Stress Management Society.
+2 Stress Relief Adult Colouring Book – Free colouring book offered by the Stress Management Society.
 Mindfulness activities such as colouring can be particularly great to help you deal with stress and feel less overwhelmed.

-#3 30 Day Challenge – Why not try this 30 day challenge from the Stress Management Society.
+3 30 Day Challenge – Why not try this 30-day challenge from the Stress Management Society.
 Don’t worry if you are starting mid-way through the month, just start from the beginning and challenge yourself to complete the 30 days!

-#5 Signs of Stress Poster – Why not download this poster and share it with workplace colleagues this month?
+5 Signs of Stress Poster – Why not download this poster and share it with work colleagues this month?
 By making conversations about mental health and wellbeing the norm, you are helping normalise mental illness.
-Our Mental Health First Aid course can further help with this.

-All clinicians at Oxford CBT are Cognitive Behavioural Therapists or Psychologists.
-All offer evidence-based interventions and support for a range of issues for both young people and adults.
-You can book an appointment using our online booking system or for more information please call us on 01865 920077.
+All clinicians at Oxford CBT are Cognitive Behavioural Therapists or Psychologists, offering evidence-based interventions and support for a range of issues for both young people and adults.
+If you would like to book an appointment you can do so on our online booking portal.
+If you have a question please get in touch via our online contact form or call us on 01865 920077.